 Today all that is visible on the surface of Çatalhöyük is two mounds: the smaller and more recent to the west of the site and the larger and more ancient to the east.
 When researchers dig below the surface, they find complicated societies.

-Teams of experts from around the world are currently working there to understand the lives of the people who lived here.
+Teams of experts from around the world are currently working there to understand the lives of the people who lived here and to learn more about Neolithic food.